mdl29/donkeycarLPH/README.md

 **Don't comment required recipes (raspi-config, car-config, donkeycar, mycar ), this action can prevent the proper functioning of installations or configurations**

-> ⚠️ Some features what we have added in theses ansible recipe need also harware. **Please read our [electronic schematic](doc/schema/schema-electronique.png)
+> ⚠️ Some features have hardware requirement. **Please read our [electronic schematic](doc/schema/schema-electronique.png)

 ## ⚙️ Modify default car configurations